cashubtc/nuts/CTF.md

 ## Conditional Keyset Discovery

 Conditional keysets are served on a dedicated endpoint, separate from the standard `GET /v1/keysets` endpoint ([NUT-02][02]).
-This separation ensures backward compatibility — wallets that do not support NUT-28 will not see conditional keysets in the regular keyset list, avoiding confusion with unknown fields or keyset types.
+This separation ensures backward compatibility — wallets that do not support NUT-CTF will not see conditional keysets in the regular keyset list, avoiding confusion with unknown fields or keyset types.
 It also prevents conditional keysets from inflating the regular keyset listing.

 ### Endpoint